 The proposed charge includes the application methodology of the existing wastewater SDC.
 Two potential alternatives were also reviewed.
-One charge is calculated based on

-EDUs, in which the EDU value is established by projected volume instead of fixture units, and the second is based on the size of the water meter and its associated flow capacity.
+One charge is calculated based on EDUs, in which the EDU value is established by projected volume instead of fixture

 In addition, we evaluated the feasibility of charging a separate SDC in the Dual Interest Area, opting instead to develop a charge to be applied uniformly throughout the service area.
 The calculation of the proposed charge is summarized below.